 Who am I?

 My name is Lindsey.
-I am a wife and mother of two teenagers, one of whom was diagnosed with clinical depression at age 13.
+I am NOT a mental health professional.
+It’s important you know this.
+I am, however, a wife and mother of two teenagers, one of whom was diagnosed with clinical depression at age 13.

-I work full-time in Toronto at The Globe and Mail, where I get an above-average exposure to the latest in mental health news, thought leaders in mental health and wellness, and, thankfully, private insurance.
+I work full-time in Toronto at The Globe and Mail in marketing and events NOT editorial.
+I get an above-average exposure to the latest in mental health news, thought leaders in mental health and wellness, and, thankfully, private insurance.

 My husband’s family has deep ties to Toronto’s mental health community.
 As a boy, he literally thought people grew up to be psychiatrists or psychoanalysts.
 They were the only adults he knew.